 Many of Jessie’s patients are intubated, on a ventilator, or sedated.
-If the patient has siblings, Jessie helps them understand the diagnosis and encourages interaction and bonding.
-Often, she prepares siblings for their first visit with a brother or sister.
+If the patient has siblings, Jessie helps them understand the diagnosis, encourages interaction and bonding, and may prepare siblings for their first visit with a brother or sister.
 Always considering the sibling’s developmental stage and comfort level, Jessie supports siblings as they make meaning of the process, affirms their feelings, and helps them feel included and useful—often with simple gestures such as decorating the room or choosing a special blanket.
 Jessie says it’s gratifying to see a sibling climb up in bed next to a brother or sister after weeks of being unwilling to enter the room.
 In many cases, she helps siblings say goodbye, and a focus of her work is inclusion at time of death and acknowledgement of grief—interventions that decrease the likelihood of complicated grief.

-As a child life professional working with end-of-life patients, memory making and legacy building are important aspects of her job.
-She meets families where they are and starts by making sure parents understand the potential of child life to affect their journey.
-At Norton Children’s Hospital, staff offer three-dimensional plaster hand molds, handprints, thumb prints, and locks of hair.
+As a child life professional working with end-of-life patients, Jessie's work includes memory making and legacy building.
+She meets families "where they are" and starts by making sure parents understand the potential of child life to affect their journey.
+At Norton Children’s Hospital, staff offer three-dimensional plaster hand molds, hand prints, thumb prints, and locks of hair.
 In the beginning of 2016, Jessie’s department received the training and technology needed to offer families recordings of their child’s heartbeat.
 “The heartbeat,” says Jessie, “is the center of a child.
 When we think about loving, the heart is what we think of.”

 Jessie uses a modified cardiac specific stethoscope that has been converted to contain a small recording microphone within its tubing that ends with a connective cable for a laptop.
 Jessie then uses Apple’s Garage Band technology to capture the recording, isolate a run of specific beats, and ensure good sound quality.
 Once a clear heartbeat is isolated, the track is uploaded to a sound box, which is placed in a stuffed animal designed with a Velcro opening in the back.